søndag 31. oktober 2021

 a mutant alien :)

-Finally turning 80 last Fall, Dumbo was Disney`s 4th Full-Length Animated Feature.
+Finally turning 80 in the Fall of 2021, Dumbo was Disney`s 4th Full-Length Animated Feature.
 But Dumbo`s position in the Disney pantheon is somewhat of a remarkable one.
 It was the first film since Snow White and the Seven Dwarfs that was a hit.
 Considering that all of the features of Walt`s first Golden Era have been labeled as masterpieces, most of them were actual flops on their releases.
 Which is why Dumbo is an oddity among them.
 But Dumbo was also known for being easy and unexpensive to produce.
 Costing only $950,000 (equivalent to $16,720,000 in 2020) to produce.
 And yes, a relevant comparison is Lilo & Stitch, for having a similar fate: Being a low budget movie, using Watercolor render the backgrounds and being a huge hit.

 Outta boy, Dumbo :) I`ll give